ComNets-Bremen/GDI-Tutorials/src/09-recursion.md

 Brainfuck operates on an infinite tape like the original turing machine

-The characters have the following meanings:
+The characters the program consists of have the following meanings:

     >/< - move to the next/previous tape position
     +/- - increment/decrement the value at the tape position